Key Takeaways

 Knowing the signs of a tick infestation can help you act quickly to prevent health risks.Signs of Deer Tick Infestation

-- Tick bites with a red bullseye rash, a potential sign of Lyme disease.
+Tick bites with a red bullseye rash are a potential sign of Lyme disease.

-- Larger brown ticks visible on pets, especially after walks in grassy areas.
+Larger brown ticks are visible on pets, especially after walks in grassy areas.

 Deer Tick vs. Wood Tick: Key Differences